Welcome to the Institute for Thermal Energy Technology and Safety (ITES) at the Karlsruhe Institute of Technology (KIT).

 SCHUTZGRUND research project

-The extraction of lithium from geothermal fluids raises new questions, as these fluids are sometimes significantly altered by the necessary process engineering interventions.
-A detailed investigation of the possible effects on well integrity and reservoir rocks is therefore essential for sustainable and economical reservoir management.
-Project partners from the DVGW Research Center and the KIT (ITES and AGW) are involved in the SCHUTZGRUND project, which is investigating these effects in more detail.
-The SCHUTZGRUND concept will develop solutions for evaluating the impact of geothermal fluid injection, thereby enabling methods for conserving geothermal resources and protecting the subsurface in practice.
+Geothermal fluids are partly significantly altered by the necessary process engineering interventions when extracting lithium.
+Therefore, a detailed investigation of the impact on well integrity and reservoir rocks is essential for sustainable and economical reservoir management.
+The SCHUTZGRUND project, which is investigating these effects in more detail, involves project partners from the DVGW Research Center and the KIT (ITES and AGW).
+The SCHUTZGRUND concept develops solutions for evaluating the impact of geothermal fluid injection.
+This enables the conservation of geothermal resources and the protection of the subsurface in practice.

 more information